-Osteogenesis imperfecta is a generalized, inherited bone defect in cattle, dogs, and cats, characterized by extreme fragility of bones and joint laxity.
+Osteogenesis imperfecta is a generalized, inherited bone defect in cattle, dogs, and cats, characterized by extreme fragility of bones and joint laxity attributable to any of a large number of possible mutations of type one collagen.
+The mechanical properties of the "soft" part of the collagen/mineral composite in the bone appears to altered.
 The long bones are slender and have thin cortices.
 Calluses and recent fractures may be present.
 The sclera of the eyes may be bluish.
 The inheritance is most likely polygenic.